fbpx

 Soup

-5. Add broth, lime juice, and miso paste.
-Bring turkey, garlic, jalapeño, and broth mix to a quick boil.
+4. Stir in broth, lime juice, and miso paste.
+Bring the mixture to a boil.

 1. In a separate pot, bring water to a boil.
-Add rice/buckwheat noodles to water and cook according to packaging instructions.
-Once cooked, set noodles aside.
-(Tip: Keep noodles separate from soup as they tend absorb broth and become soggy).
+Cook rice or buckwheat noodles as per the package instructions.
+Drain and set aside.
+(Tip: Keep noodles separate from the soup to avoid them becoming soggy).

 Rehydrate Seaweed

-1. In a small bowl, add water and wakame seaweed.
-Soak seaweed about 5-10 minutes.
-Strain and set aside.
+1. In a small bowl, soak wakame seaweed in water for 5-10 minutes.
+Drain and set aside for use in the soup.

 To Serve

-1. In a small soup bowl, add desired amount of cooked noodles.
-Add seaweed soup mixture to noodles.
-Top with nori flakes, fresh chopped basil, and season as necessary with salt and pepper.
+Place a portion of the cooked noodles in a bowl.
+Ladle the hot seaweed soup over the noodles.
+Top with nori flakes, fresh chopped basil, and season with salt and pepper to taste.

 Notes